Sophia Tolstaya: Biography

 In 1887, Tolstaya regained interest in the relatively new art of photography, which she had learned at age 16.
-She took over 1,000 photographs that documented her life, including with Tolstoy, and the decline of the Russian Empire.
-She was a diarist and documented her life with Leo Tolstoy in a series of diaries which were published in English translation in the 1980s.
+She took over 1,000 photographs that documented her life and the decline of the Russian Empire.
+She was a diarist and recorded her life with Leo Tolstoy in a series of diaries which were published in English translation in the 1980s.
 Tolstaya wrote her memoirs as well, which she titled My Life.

-The marriage of Tolstoya and Leo Tolstoy is considered as one of the famously unhappy marriages of literary history.
+The marriage of Tolstaya and Leo Tolstoy is considered one of the famously unhappy marriages of literary history.
 Their children took sides in the marital discord.
-Their daughter Alexandra was supporting her father, whereas their son Leo Junior favoured his mother.
-Tolstaya was struggling with Leo Tolstoy's increasing devotion to spiritual matters and his neglect of their family life.
+Their daughter Alexandra supported her father, whereas their son Leo Junior favoured his mother.
+Tolstaya struggled with her husband's increasing devotion to spiritual matters and his neglect of their family life.
 The couple argued over Tolstoy's desire to give away all his private property.
-Leo Tolstoy left Tolstoya abruptly in 1910, aged 82, with their daughter Alexandra, and his doctor, Dushan Makovicki (Dušan Makovický).
-Leo Tolstoy left out of anger after he overheard Tolstaya searching his study.
-She would have been searching for his will that she was concerned Tolstoy wanted to change.
-Leo Tolstoy died 10 days later in the hamlet of Astapavo, and Sophia was kept away from him (as depicted in the film The Last Station).
+In 1910, at the age of 82, Leo Tolstoy abruptly left Sophia, accompanied by their daughter Alexandra and his doctor, Dushan Makovicki (Dušan Makovický).
+Leo left out of anger after he overheard Sophia searching his study for his will, which she was concerned he wanted to change.
+He died 10 days later in the hamlet of Astapavo.
+Sophia was kept away from him (as depicted in the film The Last Station).
 Following the death of her husband, Sophia continued to live in Yasnaya Polyana and survived the Russian Revolution in relative peace.
 She died on 4 November 1919.

 Controversy related to Leo Tolstoy's The Kreutzer Sonata

 In 1889, Leo Tolstoy published his book The Kreutzer Sonata.
-The book advocated for sexual abstinence.
-Its narrator murders his wife in a fit jealousy.
-Although quickly banned from publication by censorship, the novel had been assumed in the Russian society to be describing the unhappy marriage of Leo Tolstoy and Tolstaya, which greatly offended Tosltaya.
+The book advocated sexual abstinence.
+Its narrator murders his wife in a fit of jealousy.
+Although quickly banned from publication by censorship, the novel had been assumed in the Russian society to be describing the unhappy marriage of Leo Tolstoy and Tolstaya, which greatly offended Tolstaya.